What is cutaneous tuberculosis?

 - Tuberculin skin test (Mantoux or PPD test)

-- Interferon gamma release assay (IGRA) blood test such as QuantiFERON-TB gold
+- Interferon-gamma release assay (IGRA) blood test such as QuantiFERON-TB gold

 - Sputum culture (it may take a month or longer for results to be reported)